faizan-m/faizan-m.github.io/projects.md

 *Results:*
 * The NPR video below introduces the technology and shows the hexapod in action
 <div>{%- include extensions/youtube.html id='cdZLg4IORc0' -%}</div>

 ---

-### Faster Factoring Algorithms through Quantum Annealing
-#### Senior Capstone Project with IQC, Sep 2019 - May 2020

-**Technologies Used: Quantum Computing, Haskell, Python**

-*Motivation:*
-* Semi-prime factorization is a fundamental operation in cryptography
-* Full-scale Quantum Computers are unlikely in the near future
-* But Quantum Annealers might help obtain speedups over classical computers

-*Role:*
-* Design circuits for GCD and operations using Elliptic Curve Method
-* Work with our sponsor at IQC to have those circuits implemented
-* Benchmark the algorithm complexity and performance

-*Technical Details:*
-* The speedup was suggested by the following [pre-print](https://arxiv.org/abs/1910.09592){:target="_blank"}
-* Check out our [project poster](/assets/docs/capstonePoster.jpg){:target="_blank"} for more details!

-*Results:*
-* Some circuits designed but work was effected due to university closure
-* Hoping to finish up and finalize the project through the summer

-{% include image-caption.html imageurl="/assets/images/projects/dwave.jpg" title="DWave" caption="" %}

----